 Another way I could have attached it would be to stitch it to the hanging strip from the back side.

-But faux oranges or fruit would look cute, too.
+Otherwise, faux oranges or fruit would look cute, too and can easily be glued on to any wreath.

 This has replaced the snowman wreath, shown here, in the make shift mudroom area in my kitchen.